The Little Bus Company the-bus.gif (21152 bytes) LITTLE BUS COMPANY

 In the end, the final runs were made with L3 Class vehicles (the more advanced Q1s having been sold on while they still had resale value) with a ceremonial appearance of “Diddler” No. 1 that had been extracted from London Transport’s museum for the purpose.
 The very last bus, No. 1521, has been preserved in running condition.

-© 2001-2011 All rights reserved.
+© 2001-2015 All rights reserved.

-if you have had any problems using this website
+If you have had any problems using this website